Sanctions push central Europe's armies further from Russia

 But as Russia loses trade to former satellites, Poland may be set to gain what its former overlord has lost.

-“The Polish industry is able to provide services for other Eastern Bloc countries falling under the...embargo and still using post-Soviet equipment,” a defense ministry spokesman said.
+“The Polish industry is able to provide services for other Eastern Bloc countries falling under the...embargo and still using post-Soviet equipment,” a defence ministry spokesman said.

-But the EU embargo has caused shortages of spare parts even on that already depleted market, defense ministry sources said.
+But the EU embargo has caused shortages of spare parts even on that already depleted market, defence ministry sources said.

 Poland itself sometimes resorts to shopping around for second-hand parts, available both in the region and sometimes as far afield as India.